revione/el-placer-de-saber-js/scope-closures/ch1.md

 ## About This Book

-Welcome to book 2 in the *You Don't Know JS Yet* series!
+Welcome to book 2 in the *I Know JS Yet* series!
 If you already finished *Get Started* (the first book), you're in the right spot!
 If not, before you proceed I encourage you to *start there* for the best foundation.

 Our focus will be the first of three pillars in the JS language: the scope system and its function closures, as well as the power of the module design pattern.